Sam Longson: Early life and career

 Sam Longson was born into a farming family near Chapel-en-le-Frith in the High Peak district of Derbyshire on 11 April 1900.
-When his two older brothers joined the military during the First World War Longson took on responsibility for the farm's milk deliveries.
+When his father and two older brothers joined the military during the First World War, Longson took on responsibility for the farm.
+Longson made the farm's milk deliveries by horse drawn cart and also transported gunpowder to quarries.
 When his horse-drawn cart was upgraded to a Ford Model T he expanded the business, delivering mail, newspapers and building supplies.
 Longson went on to establish a haulage company initially using horse-drawn barges on canals, then with steam-powered traction engines and lastly with road lorries.
+When the 1922 railway strike disrupted the distribution of milk he pioneered the use of road transport to deliver Derbyshire milk to Manchester.
+In 1928 Longson married Constance Marion Ford, of Chapel-en-le-Firth, who helped him to expand the haulage business; the couple had three daughters.

-His firm, Sam Longson Limited, was based in Chapel-en-le-Frith and carried stone and lime for Imperial Chemical Industries.
-The company amassed the largest road-haulage fleet in Derbyshire before its sale, in or shortly before 1967, to Thomas Tilling.
-Longson also owned a hire purchase company that he sold to the financial services company Leslie and Godwin.
-Other businesses included erection of houses, pig and dairy farming and the cultivation of raspberries.
+Longson's firm, Sam Longson Limited, was formally incorporated on 20 October 1937.
+It was based in Chapel-en-le-Frith and carried stone and lime for Imperial Chemical Industries.
+The company amassed the largest road-haulage fleet in Derbyshire before its sale in 1966 to Thomas Tilling.
+Longson also owned the North Derbyshire Finance Company, a hire purchase business that he sold to the financial services company Leslie and Godwin.
+Other businesses included the Eldon Hill quarry (which he founded), a housebuilding firm and pig and dairy farms, including enterprises in Zululand which he visited regularly.
+Longson pioneered the growing of raspberries in Derbyshire, after observing farms in the Central Lowlands of Scotland.

+Longson was prominent in Chapel-en-le-Frith and was president of the town's cricket club, band and chapel players and trustee of the Townend Methodist Church, the War Memorial Club and the Constitutional Hall.
+He also supported Buxton Opera House and the Cancer Research Campaign.
+During the Second World War, Longson raised large sums for the Aid to Russia Fund by holding public concerts featuring celebrities.
+He also exhibited his collection of more than 300 teapots for charity.

 Derby County

-Longson was a lifelong fan of Derby County F.C. and joined the board of directors on 1 June 1955; he became chairman on 3 December 1965, at which point the manager was Tim Ward.
+Longson was a lifelong fan of Derby County F.C. and joined the board of directors on 1 June 1955, just as the club had been relegated into the Football League Third Division North for the first time.
+He became chairman on 3 December 1965, at which point the manager was Tim Ward.
 Longson refused to renew Ward's contract, which expired after five years in May 1967.
 Ward had failed to achieve promotion from the Football League Second Division and Longson considered him "too much of a gentleman" to make a success of the job.